Autobiography of A Yogi

 “The divine order arranges our future more wisely

 than any insurance company.”
+The master’s concluding

 words were the realized creed of his faith.
 “The